MooersLab/pymolsnips/README.md

 *TextMate* was a pioneer application in the development of snippet libraries.
 *TextMate's* approach to snippets has served as a role model for other text editors.
 *TextMate* snippets can be ported to *Sublime Text 3* and *PyCharm*.
-Chapter 6 in the book by Gray provides a good overview of the features of snippets in *Textmate*.
+Chapter 6 in the book by Gray provides a good overview of the features of snippets in *TextMate*.

 <details>
 <summary><b>Installing and using snippets with TextMate</b></summary>